seng350/course/README.md

 late Oct/early Nov, 20% of final grade. late Nov, 20% of final grade.

-Missing a midterm reweights the other midterms to 30%.
+Missing a midterm reweights the other midterms to 30% each.
 Midterms are cumulative but focus on the most recent material.

 ### Final
 There is no final.